Misogynist terrorism: Sexual entitlement towards women

 Sexual entitlement alone has been a primary motivator for acts of terror.
 The ICCT has found that anti-feminist conspiracy theories are typically combined with other far-right ideologies in motivating terrorists; however, sexual entitlement may be a motivation that stands by itself.
+In the 2014 Isla Vista attack, the perpetrator set out to "punish all females for the crime of depriving me of sex."
+As of 2020, incel ("involuntarily celibate") ideology has been a contributing factor to a further 90 fatalities and injuries.